Looking to grow a membership based business? Great!

-In more recent years, after starting a recurring membership site where members pay each year or each month… the biggest take-away for me has been to plan for lots of interaction between members.
+It caused a lot of administrative headaches because customers could have multiple passwords.
+In more recent years, after starting a recurring membership site where members pay each year or each month… the biggest takeaway for me has been to plan for lots of interaction between members.

 One year, we had an in-person event.
 Many of the members in our membership site got to meet for the first time, and it brought the whole experience to a whole new level for these members.
 It also made it easier to fill the event – people were coming to meet each other after months of interacting online… and it felt like everyone knew each other before stepping into the room!